-From 1984 onwards she continued her concert violin studies at the Music University of Vienna in the class of Prof. Michael Schnitzler (former first concertmaster of the Wiener Symphoniker).
+From 1984 onwards she continued her concert violin studies at the Music University of Vienna in the class of Prof. Michael Schnitzler, at that time first concertmaster of the Wiener Symphoniker.

-From 1987 to 1989 she was awarded a grant for the gifted by the Austrian Ministry of Culture.
+From 1987 to 1989 she was awarded a scholarship by the Austrian Ministry of Culture.

-Moreover she participated in many master classes, inter alia, those of Igor Oistrach, Josef Suk and Arthur Grumiaux.
+Moreover she participated in many master classes including those of Igor Oistrach, Josef Suk.
 Her work as a soloist and her chamber music activities led her to travel to many countries like Germany, Denmark, Belgium, Italy, the Netherlands, Switzerland and France.

 An intense involvement with contemporary music was followed by cooperations and premières of various works of componists like Karlheinz Essl, Reza Najfar, Martin Lichtfuss and Norbert Zehm.
 Setareh Najfar-Nahvi was a long-time member of the Tonkünstler Chamber Orchestra for many years and also played in other orchestras such as the Wiener Kammeroper, the 1.
 Women's Chamber Orchestra in Austria and the "Ensemble 86" for contemporary music.
 She has worked with acknowledged conductors such as Claudio Abbado, Kurt Rapf and Sir Neville Mariner.
 From 2002 to 2004 she was a member of the Tyrolean Symphonic Orchestra in Innsbruck.